-- In the Content Lifecycle Policies section, click Add Policy and select the policy type you would like to create.
+Navigate to Settings, select Content Lifecycle.
+In the Content Lifecycle Policies section, click Add Policy and select the policy type you would like to create.
 For example, click on Archiving to create a Project-based Archiving policy.

 The file action period is based on the Estimated Project End Date of each project.

-- For the lifecycle policy action to be taken, the status of the Project should be Done.
-You can change the status of the project by navigating to Project settings.
+For the lifecycle policy action to be taken, the status of the Project should be done.
+You can change the status of the project by navigating to Project Settings.

-Note: If a project meets the criteria of a lifecycle policy, all files within the project are actioned upon.
+If a project meets the criteria of a lifecycle policy, all files within the project are actioned upon.

-Edit, Delete or Lock a Policy
+Edit, Delete, or Lock a Policy

-Once you've created an archiving, deletion, or retention policy, you can make easily make changes to the policy.
+Once you've created an archiving, deletion, or retention policy, you can easily make changes to the policy.

-- Click the three dots next to the policy you'd like to change and select the appropriate option from the drop-down.
+Navigate to Settings, select Content Lifecycle.
+In the Content Lifecycle Policies section, click the three dots next to the policy you'd like to change and select the appropriate option from the drop-down.

 Edit policy: Make changes to an existing policy, like which folders or classification policies the files must match.